Everest View TrekEverest View Trek

 • Gradual Ascent: As outlined, we do not ascend more than about 800m in sleeping elevation in one day to Namche, and then we pause.
 This is within recommended guidelines (500m per day above 3000m, with a rest day every ~1000m gained).

-• Hydration: We emphasize drinking a lot of fluids (3-4 liters a day) because dehydration exacerbates AMS.
+• Hydration: We emphasise drinking a lot of fluids (3-4 litres a day) because dehydration exacerbates AMS.

-• Diet: We encourage a high-carb diet (which is already what the lodges provide mostly) as that can help acclimate faster.
+• Diet: We encourage a high-carb diet, as that can help acclimate faster.
 Also, eating light if you feel queasy and avoiding alcohol.

 • No Alcohol or Smoking: Our guides advise trekkers to avoid alcohol, especially during ascent.
 Having a beer at Namche after acclimatization is fine, but not during initial ascent.
 Alcohol can both dehydrate and mask symptoms.
 Smoking also decreases oxygen uptake – best to refrain during trek.

-• Rest and Not Overexerting: We pace the trek so beginners aren’t over-exhausted (over-exertion can make AMS more likely).
+• Rest and Not Overexerting: We pace the trek so beginners aren’t over-exhausted.
 Slow, steady pace is our mantra.
-The acclimatization day involves some hiking to maybe 3,800 m, which helps your body adjust, but we do it gently, with lots of breaks and perhaps a cup of tea at Everest View Hotel, then down.
+The acclimatisation day involves some hiking to maybe 3,800 m, which helps your body adjust, but we do it gently, with lots of breaks and perhaps a cup of tea at the Everest View Hotel, then down.

-• Medication (Diamox): Some trekkers choose to take acetazolamide (Diamox) as a preventative (125 mg twice a day starting at Lukla or even a day before).
+• Medication (Diamox): Some trekkers choose to take acetazolamide (Diamox) as a preventative.
 Diamox helps you acclimate faster by prompting you to breathe more.
 It’s optional – we aren’t doctors, so we can’t force it, but we can provide information.
 If a beginner is very worried about AMS, consulting their doctor pre-trip about Diamox is an idea.
 Many people do fine without it on this itinerary.

 Booking Procedure and Payment Method

 When you express interest in the Everest View Trek (for example, by contacting us through our website, email, or phone), our team will promptly respond.
-We’ll provide detailed information about the trek itinerary, what’s included/excluded (similar to what’s in this document), available dates or customization options, and answer any questions you have.
-If you’re a single trekker or a group, if you want to add extra days or combine with another activity, etc., we’ll address all that.
-We can tailor the trek to your needs to a reasonable extent (since it’s a short fixed itinerary, customization might involve private group departure or added hotel nights, etc.).
+We’ll provide detailed information about the trek itinerary, what’s included/excluded (similar to what’s in this document), available dates or customisation options, and answer any questions you have.

 FAQs